4 Great Pizza Places in Missouri | Alina Andras | NewsBreak Original

-If you live in Missouri and you also happen to love pizza, here is a list of four amazing pizza places in Missouri that are well-known for serving absolutely delicious food, every day of the week.
-All of these places are highly praised by both local people and travellers alike, so definitely pay them a visit if you haven't already.
+If you live in Missouri and you love going out from time to time, here is a list of four amazing pizza places in Missouri that you should absolutely visit if you haven't already.

 4 Great Pizza Places in Missouri